Use these quick links to explore this page:

-Sarcoptic mange almost always brings severe itching as the mite carve a maze of tunnels throughout the dogs epidermis.
+Sarcoptic mange almost always brings severe itching as the mites carve a maze of tunnels throughout the dogs epidermis.

 Some degree of hair loss is almost always a given as well.
 Other possible symptoms include red and inflamed skin, crusty ear tips, and red pustules with yellow crusts.
-Commonly affected areas include elbows, ears, armpits, hocks, chest, and belly, as these mites usually prefer areas that have less hair.
-As the infection worsens it can spread over the entire body.
+Commonly affected areas include elbows, ears, armpits, hocks, chest, and belly, as these mites usually prefer areas with less hair.
+As the mange worsens it can spread over the entire body.

 - Symptoms begin to appear about 10 days after exposure